 - 1 teaspoon Kosher Salt

-- 1 1/2 large Sweet Onion, chopped in large chunks
+- 1 ½ large Yellow Onion, chopped in large chunks

-- 5 large Carrots, peeled and chopped in large chunks
+- 5 large Carrots, peeled and chopped into large chunks

 - 5 Celery Stalks, sliced in large chunks